 Prolonged use of hydroquinone may provoke skin inflammation.
 Inflammation leads to melanocyte hyperactivity, which overpowers hydroquinone’s ability to suppress tyrosinase, leading to the rebound hyperpigmentation.

 Hydroquinone is only available to you with our doctor’s approval.
-Our doctors over-see each order placed to ensure all of our prescription ingredients are used correctly.
+Our doctors over-see each order placed to ensure all of our medical-grade ingredients are used correctly.
 For this reason, if you are an existing customer who has finished a cycle of hydroquinone, our doctors will recommend you switch to the Total Reset Night Cream for a 2 – 3 month break.

 You cannot use hydroquinone while pregnant.